fazlerabbi37/fazlerabbi37.github.io/source/blogs/bandit_walkthrough.rst

 -------
 First let's go to Level 2::

-    ssh bandit2@bandit.labs.overthewire.org -p 2220
+    root@bandit:~# ssh bandit2@bandit.labs.overthewire.org -p 2220

 Use the password from previous level as before.
-The password for the next level is in a file called **spaces in this filename**.
+The password for the next level is in a file called **spaces in this filename** as it says in the `level 2 web page <https://overthewire.org/wargames/bandit/bandit3.html>`_.

 Let's try to see the file with `ls`_::